-The discount rate used to measure the total pension liability was 7.65%.
+The discount rate used to measure the total pension liability at June 30, 2017 and 2016 measurement dates was 7.15% and 7.65%, respectively.
 To determine whether the municipal bond rate should be used in the calculation of a discount rate for each plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
 Based on the testing of the plans, the tests revealed the assets would not run out.
-Therefore, the current 7.65% discount rate is appropriate, and the use of the municipal bond rate calculation is not deemed necessary.
-The long-term expected discount rate of 7.65% is applied to all plans in the Public Employees Retirement Fund.
+Therefore, the discount rate used at June 30, 2017 and 2016 measurement dates was appropriate, and the use of the municipal bond rate calculation was not deemed necessary.
+The long-term expected discount rate of 7.15% and 7.65% at June 30, 2017 and 2016 measurement dates, respectively, was applied to all plans in the Public Employees Retirement Fund.
 The stress test results are presented in a detailed report "GASB Crossover Testing Report" that can be obtained at the CalPERS' website.